 Yellowbeard (1983), a pirate comedy, had Graham Chapman in the title role, and a colorful lineup of comic and character actors supporting him: in alphabetical order, Peter Boyle, Cheech & Chong, John Cleese, Peter Cook, Marty Feldman, Michael Hordern, Eric Idle, Madeline Kahn, Kenneth Mars, James Mason, Spike Milligan, and Beryl Reid.
 And an unbilled cameo by David Bowie!

-Most, if not all of Tyler Perry's movies, have quite a bit of stars in them, even if they are just cameo roles.
+Most, if not all of Tyler Perry's movies, have quite a few stars in them, even if they are just cameo roles.

 The 1988 comedy Working Girl has an All-Star Cast retroactively.
 The only big stars in the film at the time were Harrison Ford and Sigourney Weaver, but the movie also has Melanie Griffith as the lead, Alec Baldwin, Kevin Spacey, Oliver Platt, David Duchovny, Ricki Lake, Olympia Dukakis, and Saturday Night Live alumna Joan Cusack and Nora Dunn, in roles of varying size.

 Eve's Bayou has Samuel L. Jackson, Lynn Whitfield and Meagan Good in starring roles, as well as minor roles for Diahann Carroll and Victoria Rowell.

 Outbreak is Dustin Hoffman - assisted by Cuba Gooding Jr, and formerly married to Rene Russo who's now with Kevin Spacey - vs Donald Sutherland and Morgan Freeman (who eventually switches sides and has Sutherland arrested by Dale Dye) in trying to manage a virus brought into the country by Patrick Dempsey.